-The Graduate College requires that all doctoral candidates be registered for the entire academic term during which they take the preliminary examination.
+The Graduate College requires that all doctoral students be registered for the entire academic term during which they take the prelim.
 Additional Information on registration requirements can be found on the Graduate College web site under Requirements and Policies for Doctoral Degree.